 7. “I Can See Clearly Now” by Johnny Nash was from 1972.
 It was #1 in the US and #5 in the UK.
 Johnny Nash is actually American.
 He recorded music in Kingston, Jamaica.

 8. “Pressure Drop” by Toots and The Maytals (1969) was one of quite a few songs that were covered by 2 tone ska bands.
-This song was covered by The Specials and The Selecter.
+This song was covered by The Specials, The Clash, and The Selecter.
 “Monkey Man” was covered by The Specials and No Doubt.
 Some of my favourite songs of theirs are “Louie Louie,” “Funky Kingston,” and “54-46 (That’s My Number).”

 9. “The Harder They Come” by Jimmy Cliff (1972).
 One of his best known songs.
 It was made for a movie by the same name.
 Another song I like is “Wonderful World, Beautiful People.”